PSAM-5020-2025S-A/.github/profile/README.md

 | C | 2.00 | 70% - 74.99% |
 | F | 0.00 | 0% - 69.99% |

+Grade of W
+The grade of W may be issued by the Office of the Registrar to a student who officially withdraws from a course within the applicable deadline.
+There is no academic penalty, but the grade will appear on the student transcript.

+Grade of Z
+The grade of Z is issued by an instructor to a student who has not attended or not completed all required work in a course but did not officially withdraw before the withdrawal deadline.
+It differs from an “F,” which would indicate that the student technically completed requirements but that the level of work did not qualify for a passing grade.

 ## Required Materials

-- A GitHub account.
+- A GitHub account: this is where we will do most of the work for this course.
-- A notebook (digital or physical) for sketching ideas that can be included in write-ups.
+- A notebook (digital or physical) for sketching ideas that can be included in write-ups, projects, etc.
-- A Laptop
+- A laptop or other kind of personal computer to access GitHub.

 ## Optional